David-Lanzz/Leaderboard-Project/README.md

 # 📖 [LEADERBOARD-PROJECT] <a name="about-project"></a>

 >
-**Leaderboard-Project** is a project i worked to help clients all around the world set goals according to priority.
+**Leaderboard-Project** is a project i worked to help clients store scores acquired in a game in an external API for future reference.

-## 🛠 Built With <a name="built-with">Visual Studio Code and Github</a>
+## 🛠 Built With <a name="built-with">
+> Visual Studio Code
+> GitHub

 ### Tech Stack <a name="tech-stack">Frontend Technology</a>